rwaldron/tc39-notes/es7/2016-07/jul-27.md

 YK: Lots of classes which are designed to be subclassed assume that they can intercept Set()s

-DT: Initialization in C#, Java, etc is explicitly settting up the world and invariants aren't there
+DT: Initialization in C#, Java, etc is explicitly setting up the world and invariants aren't there

 DD: For us it's different, because super has already returned, etc